DevOps-learninig-org/killerkoda-DevOps-practice/Linux/services/ldap_diameter.md

 Task list:

-- Read all documentation on the links above
+- Read ALL documentation on the links above
 - Practice installing and configuring LDAP services
 - Practice installing and configuring Kerberos services
 - Practice installing and configuring freeDiameter